 Test suites lte-fdmt-ff-mac-scheduler and lte-tdmt-ff-mac-scheduler create different test cases with a single eNB and several UEs, all having the same Radio Bearer specification, using the Frequency Domain Maximum Throughput (FDMT) scheduler and Time Domain Maximum Throughput (TDMT) scheduler respectively.
 In other words, UEs are all placed at the same distance from the eNB, and hence all placed in order to have the same SNR.
 Different test cases are implemented by using a different SNR values and a different number of UEs.
 The test consists on checking that the obtained throughput performance matches with the known reference throughput up to a given tolerance.
 The expected behavior of both FDMT and TDMT scheduler when all UEs have the same SNR is that scheduler allocates all RBGs to the first UE defined in script.
-This is because the current FDMT and TDMT implementation always select the first UE to serve when there are multiple UEs having the same SNR value.
-We calculate the reference throughput value for first UE by the throughput achievable of a single UE at the given SNR, while reference throughput value for other UEs by zero.
-Let τ be the TTI duration, B the transmission bandwidth configuration in number of RBs, B0 the modulation and coding scheme in use at the given SNR and B1 the transmission bandwidth configuration in first UE is calculated as
+This is because the current FDMT and TDMT implementation always select the first UE to serve when there are multiple UEs having the same SNR, while reference throughput value for first UE by the throughput achievable of a single UE at the given SNR, while reference throughput value for other UEs by zero.
+Let τ be the TTI duration, B the transmission bandwidth configuration in number of RBs, M the modulation and coding scheme in use at the given SNR and S(M, B) be the transport block size as defined in [TS36213].
+The reference throughput T in bit/s achieved by each UE is calculated as

-$$T = \frac{S(M, B)}{\tau}$$
+$$T = \frac{S(M,B)}{\tau}$$